The Kelpies, St Andrews & Cute Coastal Towns

 Scotch Pie

-A small, double-crust meat pie filled with minced mutton or beef.
+A small, double-crust meat pie filled with minced mutton or beef, seasoned with pepper and spices.

 Snack Contains meat.